 - Phencyclidine (PCP)

 - India – In India, the earliest mention of cannabis was in the sacred Hindu texts, The Vedas (2000 – 1400 BC).
 It is written that cannabis was one of the 5 sacred plants.
 They considered cannabis as a source of happiness – it is a “joy-giver” and “liberator” that helps people lose fear and anxiety.
-The god they frequently associated with cannabis is the god Shiva, known as the Lord of Bhang.3 Bhang is a drink made from cannabis leaves.
+The God they frequently associated with cannabis is the God Shiva, known as the Lord of Bhang.
+Bhang is a drink made from cannabis leaves.

 - Egypt – Ancient Egypt has documented medicinal uses for cannabis as treatment for cataracts and sore eyes as early as 2000 BC.
 Their women also used cannabis to relieve bad tempers, sadness and excessive menstrual bleeding.
 To treat hemorrhoids, they used it in suppositories.
 It was also used for inflammation and glaucoma.
 The ancient Egyptians were also the first to identify cancer as an illness and used cannabis to treat it.
 There is evidence that cannabis was regularly consumed because many mummified remains contained cannabis, including Pharaoh Ramses the Great (1213 BC).

-- Middle East – The ancient Greeks and Roman soon became familiar with the plant, first for its use source material for superior hemp, and by the 4th century BC as a remedy for backache (pain reliever).
+- Middle East – The ancient Greeks and Roman soon became familiar with the plant, first for its use as a source of material for superior hemp, and by the 4th century BC as a remedy for backache.
 From there cannabis use also spread throughout the Islamic empire from the Middle East to Northern Africa, more for its euphoric properties.
 In the Middle East, cannabis was more commonly smoked as hashish, a compressed brick made from cannabis resin.
-From there, cannabis was brought to the attention of the Europeans.4
+From there, cannabis was brought to the attention of the Europeans.

 When the Controlled Substance Act of 1970 came about, marijuana went under Schedule I drugs, right alongside LSD and heroin.
-After Mexico eradicated marijuana in 1975, Colombia became the main supplier, but the intensifying government campaign against it resulted to strict laws and mandatory sentences for possession.
+After Mexico eradicated marijuana in 1975, Colombia became the main supplier, but the intensifying government campaign against it resulted in strict laws and mandatory sentences for possession.
 They also made it harder to smuggle through the southern borders.
 Indoor cultivation soon became the trend.
-By the early 1990s, an upward trend in marijuana smoking began again.5
+By the early 1990’s, an upward trend in marijuana smoking began again.

-Today, medical marijuana is legal in 25 states + DC.
-Recreational marijuana is legal in 4 states + DC.6 These major changes had employers and safety managers revisiting the legalities of many of the provisions in their existing Drug Free Workplace Programs specifically as they pertain to drug testing employees for marijuana.
-A few more states are likely to legalize marijuana in 2016, and soon employers, their human resource teams, safety managers and other key employees will have their work cut out for them.
+Today, medical marijuana is legal in 25 states and Washington D.C.
+Recreational marijuana is legal in 4 states and Washington D.C.
+These major changes had employers and safety managers revisiting the legalities of many of the provisions in their existing Drug Free Workplace Programs specifically as they pertain to drug testing employees for marijuana.
+As more states are likely to legalize marijuana soon employers, their human resource teams, safety managers and other key employees will have their work cut out for them.